dhiradc/Analytics_Hub/Case Studies/readme.md

 🛠️ Automated Action:

-1. System verifies ID documents using OCR (Optical Character Recognition).
+1. Once the docs are received the system manager verifies ID documents using OCR (Optical Character Recognition).
-2. Status notification is sent to HR.
+2. On Receipt of the status for the uploaded docs, system sends notification is sent to HR.

 Account Creation & IT Provisioning: